CubeVic/My_notes/docs/Miscellaneous/mkdocs_extensions.md

 we can make a dropdown close by default

 ```
-???note "This is az dropdown call-out"
+???note "This is az dropdown admonition"
     this is an admonition
 ```

-???note "This is az dropdown call-out"
+???note "This is a dropdown admonition"
     this is an admonition

 and open by adding "+"